Let’s talk about UFOs.

 Will ufology be “dead” within ten years?
 Honestly, I doubt it.
 But it’s reasonable to assume that such topics may become even more fringe as the mainstream loses interest or becomes more skeptical.

-The proliferation of hoaxes and some of the more dubious claims, and even some of the distractions, don’t exactly help, either.
+The proliferation of hoaxes and some of the more dubious claims don’t exactly help, either.